rdnot/ai-swarm/README.md

 - Opens five popular AI sites in new tabs: Grok (grok.com), Gemini (gemini.google.com/app), ChatGPT (chatgpt.com), Perplexity (www.perplexity.ai/search), and Claude (claude.ai/new).
 - Automatically passes a question via `/?q=` URL parameter (if the site supports it).
 - Copies the entered question to the clipboard for manual pasting on sites that don't support URL parameters.
-- Lightweight and efficient—no unnecessary permissions or background processes.

 ## Installation